 In addition to educational activities, the Departments's activities include research in the following areas:

-Lecturers and associates at the Department were engaged in a number of scientific and research projects realized in cooperation with business and telecommunication companies, as well as within WUS and TEMPUS projects in the past period.
+Lecturers and associates at the Department were engaged in a number of scientific and research projects realized in cooperation with business and telecommunication industry partners.